-Back to Articles Hub Homepage Portfolio Hub About Me QA Chronicles
+Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

-This is an article on my regression testing workflow for manual QA, backed by a real one-week solo pass on Sworn (PC Game Pass, Windows).
-It exists to show how I design regression scope from change signals, what I verify first (golden path), and how I record evidence that makes both passes and failures credible.
+This regression testing example shows my manual QA workflow in practice, backed by a real one-week solo pass on Sworn (PC Game Pass, Windows).
+I break down how I scope regression testing from change signals, apply risk-based testing, verify the golden path first, and capture evidence that makes results credible.

-- Workflow shown: risk-first regression scoping → golden-path baseline → targeted probes → evidence-backed results.
+- Workflow shown: a manual regression testing workflow using risk-based scoping → golden-path baseline → targeted probes → evidence-backed results.

-- Example context: Sworn on PC Game Pass (Windows) used only as a real-world backing example.
+- Example context: Sworn on PC Game Pass (Windows) used as a real regression testing example in game QA.

 - Build context: tested on the PC Game Pass build

-1.01.0.1039. - Scope driver: public SteamDB patch notes used as an external change signal (no platform parity assumed).
+1.01.0.1039. - Scope driver: public SteamDB patch notes used as an external change signal for regression testing (no platform parity assumed).

-- Outputs: a regression matrix with line-by-line outcomes, session timestamps, and bug tickets with evidence.
+- Outputs: a regression testing matrix with line-by-line outcomes, session timestamps, and bug tickets with evidence.

 Regression testing scope: what I verified and why

-This article is grounded in a self-directed portfolio regression pass on Sworn using the
+This regression testing example is based on a self-directed manual QA regression testing pass on Sworn using the

 PC Game Pass (Windows) build 1.01.0.1039, run in a one-week solo timebox.